jesstytam/specieshindex/README.md

 You must have your IP address whitelisted.
 You can do it [here](https://www.base-search.net/about/en/contact.php).

-## Examples

-Here is a quick demonstration of how the package works.

 ### :jigsaw: Setting up keys

 You will need to set up your API key / session ID before gaining access